petrokvitka/amulet_anomaly_detection/README.md

 :exclamation: Click the "RESET" button any time you want AMULET to come to the starting appearance.

 #### Detect anomalies
 Now that you have a trained model, you could start to DETECT THE ANOMALIES.
 Close the window for training, you do not need it for the anomalies detection.
 After clicking the "DETECT" button on the starting screen, a new window will appear.
 Similar to the window you already get to know for the training, you have a possibility to record an audio file or to choose an existing one in WAV format.
+The recorded audio file will be saved to "./recordings_for_anomaly_detection/recorded.wav", and will be overwritten each time you start a new recording.
 For the testing purposes, there are a [recording of an intact bearing](https://github.com/petrokvitka/amulet_anomaly_detection/blob/master/good.wav) and a [recording of unexpected motor stops](https://github.com/petrokvitka/amulet_anomaly_detection/blob/master/test_1200_200.wav).

 Also the same button as in the Training window is used to "Choose an output directory".
 By default, a new directory "./prediction_output" will be created.
 If there is already such directory on your system, this will be overwritten.